wp-plugins/dynamic-headers/readme.txt

 3. The Dynamic Header box on the post/page editing page.

 == Changelog ==

+= 3.4.5 =
+* Internal changes.
+* Advise all to upgrade - should not jeopardize any settings or functionality.

 = 3.4.4 =
 * Fixed a flash embed error.